 Mileage and Reimbursements

 When you’re planning your charitable contributions with tax deductions in mind, remember that you’ll only see a tax benefit if you itemize your deductions.
-If you don’t have a lot of other deductions on your Schedule A, like mortgage interest, real estate taxes, medical expenses, or student loans, you probably won’t have enough deductions to make it worthwhile.
+If you don’t have a lot of other deductions on your Schedule A – such as mortgage interest, real estate taxes, medical expenses, or student loans – you probably won’t have enough deductions to make it worthwhile.